jhuang314/poketrade/Implementation.md

 - **Goal:** Create the basic project structure.
 - **Steps:**
   1. Run `npx create-next-app@latest pocket-matchmaker` in your terminal.
-Select options for TypeScript, ESLint, and Tailwind CSS.
+Select options for TypeScript, ESLint, Tailwind CSS, and the App Router.
   2. Navigate into the new directory: `cd pocket-matchmaker`.
   3. Install the Supabase client library: `npm install @supabase/supabase-js`.
   4. Run `npm run dev` to ensure the default Next.js application starts correctly.